knative/serving/docs/spec/errors.md

 ## Configuration not found by Route

-If a Route references the `latestReadyRevisionName` of a Configuration and the Configuration cannot be found, the corresponding entry in `status.traffic` list will be set to "Not found", and the `AllTrafficAssigned` condition will be marked as False with a reason of `ConfigurationMissing`.
+If a Route references the `latestReadyRevisionName` of a Configuration and the Configuration cannot be found, the `AllTrafficAssigned` condition will be marked as False with a reason of `ConfigurationMissing`, and the Revision will be omitted from the Route's  `status.traffic`.

 ```http
 GET /apis/elafros.dev/v1alpha1/namespaces/default/routes/my-service